openstack-archive/tripleo-incubator/Deploying.md

   https://bugs.launchpad.net/tripleo/+bug/1178094

 * Enroll your vanilla image into the glance of that install.
+  Be sure to use incubator/scripts/load-image as that will extract the kernel and ramdisk and register them appropriately with glance.

 * Enroll your other datacentre machines into that nova baremetal install.
+  A script that takes your machine inventory and prints out something like: nova baremetal-node-create --pm_user XXX --pm_address YYY --pm_password ZZZ
+      COMPUTEHOST 24 98304 2048 MAC
+  can be a great help - and can be run from outside the environment.

-* Setup admin users with SSH keypairs etc.
+* Setup admin users with SSH keypairs etc. e.g. nova keypair-add --pub-key .ssh/authorized_keys default

 * Boot them using the ubuntu.qcow2 image, with appropriate user data to connect to your Chef/Puppet/Salt environments.